mankeli/hashembler/readme.markdown

 Contact
 ------------
-manqeloque / #LHB @ Ircnet
+mangelis / #LHB @ Ircnet

 Greetings
 ------------

-Slammer/Camelot for the amazing KickAssembler.
-It's macro syntax was the inspiration for this.
+Slammer/Camelot for the KickAssembler.
+It's awful macro language was the inspiration for this. ;)

 -----

-Copyright (c) 2013-2014 Mankeli/Extend^LHB
+Copyright (c) 2013-2016 Mankeli/Extend^LHB
 released under the MIT license